The Road Less Traveled

 July 1 - July 17, 2018 // 17 Days

 July 20 - August 5, 2018 // 17 Days

 August 1 - August 17, 2018 // 17 Days

-Our 17-day wolf conservation and adventure program for teens takes place in the mountains of Colorado.
+Our 17-day teen community service trip and wolf conservation progam takes place in the mountains of Colorado.
 We partner with a wolf sanctuary on important conservation efforts, including observation and documentation along with the care and feeding of 40 resident wolves.